 Some of the common causes of tendon issues in your hand include:

 Injuries such as lacerations can damage your hand tendons.
 Your tendons are close to the surface of your hand, so any deep cut can sever one of these critical connective tissues.

 It’s also possible to tear a tendon away from the bone.

-A ruptured tendon is a common sports injury, especially when a finger gets caught in a jersey and is pulled, activities, such as rock climbing, that require significant hand and arm strength.
+A ruptured tendon is a common sports injury, especially when a finger gets caught in a jersey and is pulled, or during activities, such as rock climbing, that require significant hand and arm strength.

 Tendonitis is an inflammatory condition that occurs when repetitive use creates micro-tears in the tendon.

 Tenosynovitis is another repetitive use inflammatory condition, but this condition affects the synovial membrane that surrounds a tendon instead of the connective tissue itself.